U.S. Citizen Services

 Step 1: Register to Vote

-c) Are you a U.S. citizen who has never lived in the United States?
+b) Are you a U.S. citizen who has never lived in the United States?
 Click here to see if you can register to vote.

-Step 2: Receive Your Ballot: County board of elections begin distributing official absentee ballots to registered voters 45 days before an election, and each state has postmark and receipt deadlines.
-(If you are voting for members of the U.S. House of Representatives and/or the U.S. Senate, and your official ballot did not arrive at your overseas address, registered voters may download and complete a Back-up Federal Write-in Absentee Ballot.
-Copies are also available at the Embassy.)
+County Boards of Elections begin distributing official absentee ballots to registered voters 45 days before an election, and each state has individual postmark and receipt deadlines.
+If you are voting for members of the U.S. House of Representatives and/or the U.S. Senate, and your official ballot does not arrive at your overseas address, registered voters may download and complete a Federal Write-in Absentee Ballot (FWAB).

 Step 3: Return Your Ballot to Your County Board of Elections:

 - Return your electronic ballot via email or fax – Most states provide email and fax options for voters, so make sure to review your state specific ballot submission instructions.

 - Return paper ballots via U.S. Embassy Tel Aviv – Please email our absentee voting team at VoteTelAviv@state.gov for assistance with returning your ballots to the U.S. for free.
 We also accept ballots between 8 – 9am, Monday to Friday, excluding federal and local holidays.

 - Return paper ballots via U.S. Consulate General Jerusalem – Click here for more information.

 - Return paper ballots via express courier service – If your state’s deadlines are coming up fast, consider utilizing an express courier company such as UPS, DHL, or FedEx.